elvis-epx/LoRaL2/README.md

 The project disables CRC mode, enables explicit mode and uses the lowest L1 redundancy possible (5/4).
 This is hardcoded within Radio.cpp, and should be kept as they are.
-In particular the explicit mode should not be turned off, since the code depends on it to function.
+In particular the explicit mode should not be turned off, since we depend on it.

 # License